PolarExpress/marketplace-frontend/README.md

 - `storybook` - start Storybook.js.
   Note: by adding `?path=/onboarding` to the URL (or replacing an existing path if it is already there), a short guide to Storybook.js will be started.
 This is only possible as long as the default stories exist.
 - `test-storybook` - run the storybook tests and produces a coverage report.
 Requires a local running instance of storybook.
+- `test-storybook:ci` - builds storybook and run the storybook tests.
+Must not have an instance of storybook running.
+- `build-tailwind` - rebuild the Tailwind CSS stylesheet.
+- `format` - run Prettier on the code.
+- `lint` - run eslint on the code.
+Append ` -- --fix` to also attempt to automatically fix problems it encounters.

 ## Inspiration